-The APWU believes that the right to strike is an inalienable right of all American workers.
-However, federal law prohibits strikes by postal and federal employees and required that if contract negotiations do not result in agreement, unresolved disputes are to be submitted to arbitration - to an impartial third party - for resolution.
+The APWU believes that the right to strike is an undeniable right of all American workers.
+However, federal law prohibits strikes by postal and federal employees and requires that if contract negotiations do not result in agreement, unresolved disputes are to be submitted to arbitration - to an impartial third party - for resolution.
 While our position is "no contract, no work" the 1982 APWU National Convention authorized our national leadership to continue negotiations past the contract deadline if they feel this is necessary to reach an agreement, but only as long as postal workers continue to be covered under the previous contract.
-Thus, the APWU views the strike as a weapon of last resort to be used only when all other means of reaching agreement have been exhausted.